 hemp seeds (can substitute other nuts or seeds)

 chopped preserved lemon peel (rinse and remove pulp before chopping; see Recipe Notes for sources)

 Salt, to taste

 Place the greens, mint, seeds/nuts, preserved lemon, and garlic in a blender or food processor.
 Blend until finely chopped, scraping down the sides of the bowl as needed.
 With the machine running, add the olive oil in a slow, steady stream.
 Blend until emulsified, scraping down the sides of the bowl as needed.
 Taste and add salt or adjust other ingredients as desired.

-- Make-ahead tips: The socca should be made just before eating, but the batter can be mixed up to two hours ahead.
-Pesto can be made up to a week ahead and refrigerated in an air-tight container with olive oil poured over the surface.
-Salad ingredients can be prepped up to a day ahead and stored in the refrigerator.
+Make ahead: Pesto can be made up to a week ahead and refrigerated in an air-tight container with olive oil poured over the surface.